cabal-club/cable/readme.md

 The hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.

-Implementations may benefit from a storage design that allows for quick look-up of a post's contents by its hash.

 #### 5.1.3 Links
 The `links` field in each post's header enables any post to refer to 0 or more